coderefinery/template-workshop-webpage/README.md

 Information in the new repository now needs to be updated.
-Only the `index.md` file needs to be updated, which can be done either by cloning the new repository, editing it locally and pushing the changes, or by editing it directly in the browser by clicking the pen symbol (Edit this file) on the right.
+Only the `index.md` file needs to be updated, which can be done either by cloning the new repository, editing it locally and pushing the changes, or by editing it directly in the browser by selecting `index.md` and clicking the pen symbol (Edit this file) on the right.
+Instructions for updating the required fields can be found in `index.md`.